Generic Name: carbetapentane/carbinoxamine/phenylephrine (car-beta-PEN-tane/kar-bi-NOX-a-meen/fen-ill-EF-rin)

 - Use Aridex drops with extreme caution in CHILDREN younger than 3 months of age.
 Safety and effectiveness in this age group have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not take Aridex drops if you are pregnant.
 If you think you may be pregnant, contact your doctor immediately.
-It is unknown if Aridex drops is excreted in breast milk.
+It is unknown if Aridex drops are excreted in breast milk.
 Do not breast-feed while taking Aridex drops.

 Possible side effects of Aridex drops: